mabutalibhaidry/telecom-customer-churn-analysis/README.md

-# telecom-customer-churn-analysis
-End-to-end customer churn analysis using SQL, Python &amp; Power BI — from multi-table database extraction to an interactive 2-page retention dashboard with actionable business insights.

 # 📊 Telecom Customer Churn Analysis

 **End-to-end data analytics project** using **SQL**, **Python**, and **Power BI** — from a normalized multi-table database to an interactive, decision-ready retention dashboard.